What Makes a True Leader?

 by Pini Dunner

-This week, motor-industry legend Lee Iacocca died at the age of 94.
+This week, auto-industry legend Lee Iacocca died at the age of 94.

 Iacocca’s father, an Italian immigrant restaurateur from Pennsylvania, once told his son that “when you die, if you’ve got five real friends you’ve had a great life.”